 Recursion provides for the economical definition of some mathematical functions.
 However, economical definition and economical calculation are two different subjects.
 It is tempting to calculate the value of a recursive function using recursive subprograms because the expression in the programming language is straightforward and easy to understand.
 However, the impact on finite computing resources can be profound.
 Each invocation of a recursive subprogram may result in the creation of a new activation record, complete with local variables.
 If available memory space is limited, then the calculation of some values will lead to an exhaustion of resources resulting in the program terminating.

-In calculating the values of mathematical functions the use of recursion in a program is usually obvious, but this is not true when considering computer operations generally, especially when processing error conditions.
+In calculating the values of mathematical functions, the use of recursion in a program is usually obvious, but this is not true when considering computer operations generally, especially when processing error conditions.
 For example, finalization of a computing context after treating an error condition might result in recursion (such as attempting to recover resources by closing a file after an error was encountered in closing the same file).
 Although such situations may have other problems, they typically do not result in exhaustion of resources but may otherwise result in a denial of service.

 Applicable language characteristics